Jack Pumpkinhead: Portrayals

 Jack Pumpkinhead was first portrayed on stage by Hal Godfrey in the 1905 stage play, The Woggle-Bug by Baum and Frederic Chapin.
 The play failed in Chicago and was never revived or recast.
 Bronson Ward, Jr. played the role in the 1908 film, The Fairylogue and Radio-Plays.
 Although photographs suggest something more realistic than the makeup worn by Godfrey was used for the film, the popular character makes no appearances in the productions of The Oz Film Manufacturing Company.

 George Wadsworth plays "Jack the Pumpkinhead" in Barry Mahon's The Wonderful Land of Oz (1969).

 Without a first name, Jack appears, voiced by Paul Lynde, in the animated movie sequel Journey Back to Oz (which had a different outcome for the character).

-Carl Beck played Jack Pumpkinhead in the original production of The Marvelous Land of Oz by Thomas W. Olson, Gary Briggle, and Richard Dworsky.
-The Minneapolis production was presented on television and home video.

-Robert Ridgely voices Jack Pumpkinhead in the 1980 Thanksgiving special Dorothy in the Land of Oz.
+Robert Ridgely voices Jack Pumpkinhead in the 1980 TV special Thanksgiving in the Land of Oz.

 Stewart Larange, an exceptionally thin actor, portrayed Jack in the live-action movie Return to Oz (1985) while Brian Henson was the animatronic puppeteer and provided his voice.

-Ross Maplettoft who played Jack Pumpkinhead Sr. in the animated TV series The Oz Kids (1996-1997) He has a son named Jack Pumpkinhead Jr. His son likes to adventure with his friends.
+Ross Maplettoft played Jack Pumpkinhead Sr. in the animated TV series The Oz Kids (1996–1997).
+Jack Sr. has a son named Jack Pumpkinhead Jr. His son likes to adventure with his friends.

 Viktor Sukhorukov provided the voice of Jack Pumpkinhead in the 2000 Russian adaptation of The Marvelous Land of Oz, Adventures in the Emerald City: Princess Ozma.

 Gerran Howell portrayed Jack in the NBC series Emerald City.

 Jack Pumpkinhead appears in the animated series Dorothy and the Wizard of Oz voiced by JP Karliak.
-First appearing in "Halloween Heist," Jack was created by Wilhelmina using the Potion of Life on a jack-o'-lantern to give Dorothy and her friends a scare on Halloween.
+First appearing in "Halloween Heist", Jack was created by Wilhelmina using the Potion of Life on a jack-o'-lantern to give Dorothy and her friends a scare on Halloween.
 However, he is too simple-minded and friendly to be scary.